 Several parks within this county have cycle lanes provided through them, some running to quite significant lengths.
 These facilities provide local links and also form part of the radial commuter route network.
 Some good examples can be seen in Kilbogget Park between Cabinteely and Ballybrack, in Blackrock Park and along the River Dodder at Milltown.
 There is also a new greenway along the River Slang between Dundrum and Marlay Park.
-Unlike other local authority areas, there are fewer barriers at access points to these greenways and no kissing gates, thus making these routes cycle-friendly.
+There are few barriers at access points to these greenways, thus making these routes cycle-friendly.